 Polywrap mailings and envelopes with window might be perceived as unsuitable but they can currently be recycled.
-Alternative material designed to be biodegradable are now be used more regularly.
+Alternative materials designed to be biodegradable are now being used more regularly.
 Ask your printer or production team what options are available and, if they can be recycled, include a symbol or text to make it obvious for your customers.
 What sustainable choices do you have?

-Window envelopes Traditionally made with a plastic window, these days there's an array of transparent paper-based window options available.
+Window envelopes Traditionally made with a plastic window\, these days there's an array of transparent paper-based window options available.
 Consumer awareness of whether a window can be recycled or not is limited, so you might want to let people know if it is by signposting it on your pack.

-Polywraps or plastic mailing bags

-plastics and conventional plastics,

-be recycled, they're designed to be

-They are light, strong and waterproof,

-It's important to include a 'biodegradable' symbol for starch-based 'outer wraps' so

-consumers know how to discard them.
+Polywraps or plastic mailing bags Polywrap made from non-biodegradable plastics and conventional plastics, whether fossil fuel or bio-derived, can currently be recycled and re-processed.
+There are starch-based alternatives available and although they can't be recycled, they're designed to be biodegradable or compostable.
+They are light, strong and waterproof, making them ideal for lots of applications that reach millions of consumers every week.
+It's important to include a 'biodegradable' symbol for starch-based 'outer wraps' so consumers know how to discard them.